 For simplicity, as most fall under this category, we will assume that you are a NON-VAT taxpayer (meaning our gross annual income is below 3,000,000 PHP).
 With this assumption, we are subjected to only 3% percentage tax from our gross income.

 Note: The pictures below are not revised yet because the BIR program is not yet updated.
 But most likely, the process will be similar.
 We will change the sample photos as soon as the BIR releases the updated program.
 You need not worry because the next tax filing is this April 2018.

 To file your percentage tax,

-First, choose form 2551M on the dropdown menu.
+First, choose form 2551Q on the dropdown menu.
 And then, fill up this form for the proper period.
-Click Calendar and then choose the year and month the form is attributed for.
-Please be careful as I once selected a wrong period.
-If you are paying percentage tax for the income gained on April, you select April, not May (the period which you will pay it).
+Click Calendar and then choose the year and quarter the form is attributed to.

 Afterward, click the hyperlinked Alphanumeric Tax Code or “ATC”.
 Choose the first option – “Person Exempt from VAT”.
 Input the total cash received from your client on the taxable amount input box.
 The Taxable amount input box will show up after choosing your proper ATC.
 The total amount of percentage tax you paid will show up.

 Press Save and Validate.
 The program will scan for errors in input.